 Author’s Note: This post is a spin-off from my last post, Exploiting Online Attention (2020 December 9).
 Readers may need to read this post first before continuing.
-This is the also the first, introductory, part of a series of related posts to come over the next few weeks, as described below.
+This is the also the first, introductory, part of a series of related posts to come over the next few weeks, as described at the end.

 The Disintermediation of Sex

 Prior to the rise of the internet, and particularly the user-driven, social media phase of the internet, the sex industry was mostly a seedy subculture that was gate-kept by “professionals” comprised of extremely unsavory, shifty individuals of corrupt character.
 Being a participant in this industry, no matter whether one was a professional or a client, bore the popular image of being an indigent-class desperado and/or a deviant.

 During this period, a woman would generally not opt to participate in the various permutations of the sex industry, from stripping to peep shows, from prostitution to pornography, unless she had fallen into dire circumstances and was completely desperate and destitute.